dmulholl/dotfiles/readme.md

 License
 -------

 All my own code in this repository has been placed in the public domain.
-The `/lib` directory contains third-party libraries and utilities subject to their own specific licenses.
+The `/lib` directory contains third-party libraries and utilities which are subject to their own specific licenses.